-- (I) Liquidity for both subscriptions and redemptions is twice monthly, on the 1st and 16th calendar day.
-Notice must be given by the close of business on the 8th and 22nd calendar day, respectively. - (r) Liquidity and redemptions is twice monthly, on the 15th and last day of each calendar month.
+(I) Liquidity for both subscriptions and redemptions is twice monthly, on the 1st and 16th calendar day.
+Notice must be given by the close of business on the 8th and (r) Liquidity and redemptions is twice monthly, on the 15th and last day of each calendar month.